White Bear Lake (Minnesota): Water level

 The lake's surface elevation has fluctuated over time, with a recorded high of 926.7 ft above mean sea level in June 1943, and a recorded low of 918.8 ft in January 2013, with significant high and low periods throughout.
 In November 2012, the White Bear Lake Restoration Association and the White Bear Lake Homeowners Association filed a lawsuit against the Minnesota Department of Natural Resources, claiming that the DNR allowed overuse of groundwater resources around White Bear Lake, leading to a long-term decline in lake levels.
 The DNR is currently under court orders requiring it to limit issuing groundwater use permits within 5 miles of the lake, and to identify further steps to manage groundwater use in the lake's watershed.
-One solution proposed in 2023 to address the issue was the city of Minneapolis switch its drinking water supply to the Mississippi River.
-While this solution is supported by the DNR, new housing developments in the suburbs surrounding the lake still pose a long term risk to the lake's health.
+A deal was proposed in 2023 to spend $3 million to study solutions for White Bear Lake's water level, particularly the reliance of nearby growing suburban communities on groundwater as a source, rather than the Mississippi river.